zerodennis/restaurant-checker/README.md

 ### How would you improve the deployment of this system?

 - Containerize the system with something like Docker
-- Integrate with a CI/CD service like Semaphore
+- Integrate with a CI/CD service like Semaphore or GitHub actions
-- Use container orchestration like Kubernetes
+- Use container orchestration like ECS (Elastic Container Service)
 - Use load balancers or autoscaling if needed
 - Use something like Grafana for monitoring
 - Use Terraform to easily version control and scale if needed